Kosanji Temple

 By Bicycle

-The temple is along the Shimanami Kaido cycling route, about 30 kilometers from Onomichi.
+The temple is located along the Shimanami Kaido cycling route, about 30 kilometers from Onomichi.

 By Ferry

-You can take a ferry from Onomichi (Onomichi Ekimae Port near the station) to Sawa Port or Setoda Port on Ikuchijima Island.
-The ferry ride takes about 40 minutes and costs 1300 yen one way (500 yen for a bicycle).
-There are 8 ferries each day.
-From either port, the temple is a 15-minute walk.
+You can take a ferry from Onomichi (Onomichi Ekimae Port, near the station) to Sawa Port or Setoda Port on Ikuchijima Island.
+The ferry ride takes about 40 minutes and costs 1,300 yen one way (500 yen for a bicycle).
+There are 8 ferries per day.
+From either port, the temple is about a 15-minute walk.

 By Bus

-There is a local bus from Onomichi Station to Setoda Port that stops right in front of the temple.
-The bus takes about 1 hour and costs 1050 yen one way.
-Buses run every 2-5 hours.
+A local bus runs from Onomichi Station to Setoda Port and stops right in front of the temple.
+The ride takes about 1 hour and costs 1,050 yen one way.
+Buses run every 2 to 5 hours.

 Resources